 Mortgage Interest Rate Basics

 At Local Mortgage, our team is passionate about helping people get into the home of their dreams while saving money in the process.
-In today’s article, we will discuss the basics of interest rates, how they are determined, and give you an idea of how to compare and find the best interest rates.
-If you are a first time homebuyer or looking to refinance, and you feel unclear about interest rates, then this is the article for you
+In this article, we will discuss the basics of interest rates, how they are determined, and give you an idea of how to compare and find the best interest rates.
+If you are a first time home buyer or looking to refinance, and you feel unclear about interest rates, then this is the article for you

 Many people have a basic understanding that interest rates are crucial to mortgages and that they affect the monthly payment you end up making.
 The lower the rate, the lower the interest you pay on your loan and the lower your overall payment.
 That part is pretty easy.